-Brandon Bodine, Vice President of Navajo Expedited, discusses prioritizing team spirit and maintaining a prestigious reputation on North America’s logistical landscape
+Brandon Bodine, Vice President of Navajo Express, discusses prioritizing team spirit and maintaining a prestigious reputation on North America’s logistical landscape.

 “In transportation, those who adapt the quickest tend to be the most successful,”- so states Brandon Bodine, Vice President of Navajo Expedited – the most recent brand within the Navajo Express Incorporation.
 “It has forced providers like us to improve, adapt and overcome.
 We are very proud of the way we have responded to this most recent set of challenges.”

 Bodine’s statement, in reference to the ongoing logistical hurdles posed by the COVID-19 pandemic, surmises the adaptability and agility that is foundational to Navajo Express’ logistical prowess on the North American supply chain landscape.
 The very name hearkens back to the semi-nomadic Native American people, connoting the peripatetic nature of facilitating transport solutions across the breadth of North America.